ewcchan/apis/management/keys_secrets.md

 1. Open your Cloud Foundry Application or OpenWhisk API, if it is not already open.

-2. Select *API management* in the navigation.
+2. Select *API Management* in the navigation.

-3. Select the Sharing tab to access the keys for that application or API.
+3. Select the Sharing & keys tab to access the keys for that application or API. *Note: You cannot see the tabs until you save your application or API for the first time.*

 4. Ensure that the **Expose Managed API** slider is set to the *on* position.
 Your API must be exposed before you can assign keys.